holly-agyei/upcomings-manager/README.md

 ### 2. Google Sheets Setup

 1. Create a new Google Sheet
-2. Name the first sheet "Opportunities"
+2. Name the first sheet "Sheet1"
 3. Add the following headers in row 1:
    - Timestamp
    - Name